kgorgi/Multi-Label-IMDb-Movie-Genre-Classifier/README.txt

 This repo is split into four separate modules:

 1. Aquisition:
-    - Crawl IMDB website and save data to the data/raw folder.
+    - Crawl IMDb website and save data to the data/raw folder.

 2. Data:
-    - Contains the data scraped from the IMDB website and the preproccessed data.
+    - Contains the data scraped from the IMDb website and the preproccessed data.
     - Statistics on both the raw and pre-processed data.

 3. Processing:
-    - Preprocess and separate the data acquired from IMDB into a test and training data set.
+    - Preprocess and separate the data acquired from IMDb into a test and training data set.
 Store this data in the data module.

 4. Mining: